Plan

 • Small Business Development Center (SBDC)- A program administered by the U.S. Small Business Administration provides free and low-cost assistance to small businesses and aspiring entrepreneurs through classroom offerings and one-on-one counseling sessions.

-• SCORE: Frederick - A local business mentor group made up of volunteer experts that offer real life experience and advice across a range of industries.
+• SCORE: Mid Maryland - A local business mentor group made up of volunteer experts that offer real life experience and advice across a range of industries.

 • Maryland Women’s Business Center (MWBC) - An organization that works with small businesses to start, sustain, and grow their businesses.
 Its services include workshops and seminars, online training, and business counseling.